shaktigautam007/fetchjobsservice/README.md

 ## Contact
-For any queries or issues, please contact [shaktigautam007@gmail.com].
+For any  issues, please contact[shaktigautam007@gmail.com.